Anaerin/leg_bot.overlay/OverlayCommunicator/README.md

-# OverlayCommunicator
+﻿# OverlayCommunicator
-This is a series of objects to make HTML overlay creation and control a lot easier.
+This is a series of objects, and a tiny node.js websockets server, to make HTML overlay creation and control a lot easier.

 So, in source code order, they are: